javierpuntonet/AIS-devices/README.md

 ## Discovery, manage and control all of your local devices!

-This app is a part of AI-Speaker.com project.
-It works with esp8266 devices on Tasmota firmware.
+This app is a part of [AI-Speaker.com](https://ai-speaker.com) project.
+It works with Espressif ESP8266 devices on [Tasmota firmware](https://github.com/arendst/Sonoff-Tasmota) or our fork [AIS-Tasmota](https://github.com/sviete/AIS-Tasmota).

 The main features are:

-1. Scan WiFi networks and add the new device https://youtu.be/d7uW1mUzRlU
+1. Add new device to WiFi network and to list in app https://youtu.be/d7uW1mUzRlU

-2. Discover the MQTT gate service (if it’s advertising via mDNS).
+2. Discover the MQTT gate service.
 Allow to set the mqtt broker for the device: https://youtu.be/gMUoayJpOOY

-3. Scan network to discover devices in network mDNS + add them to app https://youtu.be/AQnpPhmJD2M
+3. Scan network to discover devices in network mDNS + IP scanner and add them to app https://youtu.be/AQnpPhmJD2M